Miss-Tia/pom-app/README.md

 # README

-Peace of Mind (POM) App
-Welcome to the Peace of Mind(POM) App, a Ruby on Rails web app for reflective journaling and garden tracking.
-Built as a final project for my Ruby on Rails course that had the best type of scope creep I've ever experienced!
-POM is a personal and purposeful space to cultivate calm.
+Peace of Mind (POM): Grow Where You Are Planted is a journaling, gardening, and (eventually) recipe tracking application focused on emotional wellness, internal reflection, and nurturing routines like gardening and journaling.
+It's designed for individuals such as moms with grown children, or anyone else who may be rediscovering themselves and on a journey towards building a life centered around peace, intention, and creativity.
+Built as a final project for my Ruby on Rails course that I just keep adding on to, POM is a personal and purposeful space to cultivate calm.

+Allows users to track what/when/why they plant in their garden, log personal reflections(wins/struggles/gratitude/random thoughts), and respond to AI generated journal prompts.
+Also a feature to respond to shadow work writing prompts for deep emotional self-exploration.

 Features
 - Journaling: Write entries, edit your thoughts, and generate reflection prompts with AI.